Hsabonchi/JS/Lesson_1.md

 #### What is a variable?

-- A variable is a named reference to a value.value can be accessed through a predetermined name. -- MDN
+- A variable is a named reference to a value.value can be accessed through a predetermined name.
 - A variable is a memory location.
 It has a name that is associated with that location.
 The memory location is used to hold data.
 - A Variable is a standard part of any programming language.
 - Values can generally be accessed or changed at any time.